 Tips on Incorporating Resistant Starch into Your Diet

-- Studies suggest that a healthy target amount of resistant starches will fall into the range of 15-30 grams per day.
+- Studies suggest that a healthy target amount of RS will fall into the range of 15-30 grams per day.

 - If you plan on eating rice or boiled potatoes, try to make them a few hours in advance and then cool them in the refrigerator.
 This will increase the resistant starch quantity in them.
 After that, heat them again whenever you want to eat them.